 Entrepreneurial skills are a key differentiator in the competition for talent.
-It is proven that having these skills attract and creates more benefits and employment for the cities and countries.
+It has been proved that having these skills attract and creates more benefits and employment for the cities and countries.
 Therefore, this creates a higher base of entrepreneurs.
 Both, small and high-income economies continue to attract talent this way.

-The Global Talent Competitiveness Index (GTCI) report 2019, reveals that Switzerland, Singapore and the US continue to lead the world in competition for talent.
+The Global Talent Competitiveness Index (GTCI) report 2019, revealed that Switzerland, Singapore and the US continue to lead the world in competition for talent.
 On the other side, countries in Asia, Latin America and Africa are seeing a progressive erosion of their talent base.

 The report confirms that issues related to talent have become a main concern for organisations, nations and cities.
 Performance regarding talent attraction is considered a high rank factor for growth and prosperity.

 2019’s report focuses especially on entrepreneurial skills and how they are stimulated, promoted and developed around the world.
 But mainly how this affects the relative competitiveness of different economies.

 New approaches are emerging to stimulate talent, both entrepreneurial and intrapreneurial.
 Companies look for employees who are prepared for the future.
 Such advances are particularly true in cities, where the ecosystems of ‘smart cities’ increasingly act as magnets of talent.

 - Countries and cities with the highest rankings usually have the greatest openness to entrepreneurial talent.

 - Digitalization and globalization are accentuating the role of entrepreneurial talent.

 The report reveals that cities and their councils, even more than national governments, are developing leading roles as talent centers.
 Therefore, they will be crucial in changing the global talent scene.
 This growing importance of cities is due to their greater flexibility and ability to adapt to new trends and patterns as agile economic units.
 Units in which politics can be changed more quickly.
 Cities are therefore more attractive for talent, especially for entrepreneurial talent